nikop/steam-help/faqs/Setting Game Launch Options.md

 #### Common Launch Options
-[section style=note]These launch options apply to GoldSrc and Source engine games only.
+These launch options apply to GoldSrc and Source engine games only.
 They do not apply to most third party games.

-Please refer to [this list of Valve titles](https://store.steampowered.com/search/?category1=998&developer=Valve) for titles that support these launch options[/section]
+Please refer to [this list of Valve titles](https://store.steampowered.com/search/?category1=998&developer=Valve) for titles that support these launch options

 Many [Console Commands](http://developer.valvesoftware.com/wiki/Console_Command_List) can function as a launch option by adding a "+" in front of the console command, but some cannot be used in this fashion.
 The most common launch options are listed below.